-Duke Ob/Gyn's Division of Women's Community and Population Health is structured around a common mission: to improve the health of women in our communities, particularly the underinsured and underserved.
 The goal is to provide care to the underserved women in our community, including at the Durham, Person and Franklin County Health Departments, Lincoln Community Center, VA Medical Center, our clinics in 1J and the Resident Gynecology and Obstetrical patient services.
-Faculty also provide essential women’s health programs like the Family Planning Clinic and Cervix Clinic.
+Faculty provide essential women’s health programs like the Family Planning Clinic and Cervix Clinic.
 The Division also encompasses Global Reproductive Health (through the Duke Global Health Institute).
 This unified structure improves the Division's capacity to provide high quality care to the women of our community and give clarity of purpose and a unified mission.

-Interim Chief of the Division is Dr. Beverly Gray, who also serves as Co-Director of the Durham County Health Department Ob/Gyn services, as well as Residency Program Director.
+Chief of the Division is Beverly Gray, MD, who also serves as Co-Director of the Durham County Health Department Ob/Gyn services, as well as Residency Program Director.

 The Division enables Duke Ob/Gyn to align with our Departmental Strategic Plan, and in particular, our Core Values of Excellence and Community: